 Besides money, we get exposure and visibility in front of a large group of people who otherwise might never have heard of us.

 In the same vein, our investors on Funderbeam become ambassadors of our brand and can potentially help us find new customers.
 Expanding our network is always a great idea.

 Finally, we chose to use equity crowdfunding to get a feel for what it’s like to be on the other side of the table and be a project owner.
-We know a lot about how to run a crowdfunding platform.

-We also know what a crowdfunding backer and investor wants (our founders and most of our staff invest regularly in crowdlending or support reward crowdfunding projects – did we mention that we are a bit geeky about crowdfunding?).
+We know what a crowdfunding backer and investor wants (our founders and most of our staff invest regularly in crowdlending or support reward crowdfunding projects – did we mention that we are a bit geeky about crowdfunding?).